NoroffFEU/development-platforms/GitHub-case-study.md

 ## Summary

-github is one of the best platforms for open-source projects, you can also use it for private repositories. it has a great community, is easy to use, great security and many features and tools for collaboration.
-But everything has it's limits. it can be scaled up but only up to a certain point where other alternatives might seem like a better option for enterprises, they might see azure devops as a better alternative.
+github is one of the best (if not the best) platforms for open-source projects, you can also use it for private repositories. it has a great community, is easy to use, great security and many features and tools for collaboration.
+But everything has it's limits. it can be scaled up but only up to a certain point where other alternatives might seem like a better option for enterprises, in that case azure devops might be a better alternative.

 ### Credits